 - Cost reduction is the biggest expected benefit for big data applications, cited by 41% of respondents, followed by faster application release timings (37%)

 - 78% of organisations are already running big data workloads in the cloud, and 82% have a strategy to move existing big data applications into the cloud

 - Only one in five have an ‘all cloud’ strategy, with more than half (54%) using a mix of cloud and on-premise applications

 - 99% of business leaders report that their big data projects on delivering on business goals at least ‘some of the time’

 The top level insight that we can derive from this primary research is that most organisations believe in the promise of big data – but the operational challenges are holding back enterprises from realising the full potential.
 This is due to a combination of factors, most notably performance and a shortage of experienced talent.

-The challenge now is to ensure the big data stack performs reliably and efficiently, and that big data teams have the tools and expertise to deliver the next generation of applications, analytics, AI and Machine Learning.
-This is the Unravel mission: To radically simplify the tuning and optimisation of modern big data applications and infrastructure.
+The challenge now is to ensure the modern data stack performs reliably and efficiently, and that big data teams have the tools and expertise to deliver the next generation of applications, analytics, AI and Machine Learning.
+This is the Unravel mission: To radically simplify the tuning and optimisation of modern data stack applications and infrastructure.